penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classrooms-classroom.md

 ## capacity

-Maximum students number who the classroom can accommodate.
+The maximum number of students the classroom can hold.

 `capacity`